Turret48/Gnominion-Tool-Vault/APP_CONTEXT.md

 ## 2. Core Goals
 *   **Eliminate Manual Data Entry**: Remove the friction of saving a tool.
 Users simply input a name or URL, and the app does the rest.
 *   **Personal Knowledge Management (PKM)**: Provide a dedicated space for private, structured notes (e.g., "How I use this," "Gotchas") rather than just storing a link.
-*   **Privacy & Ownership**: All data lives locally in the user's browser.
-There is no login, no tracking, and no remote database.
-Users own their data via JSON export.
+*   **Privacy & Ownership**: Data ownership is paramount.
+Users can choose between local storage or their own private cloud via Firebase.
 *   **Aesthetics**: A high-contrast, "True Black & Neon Pink" UI that feels like a premium developer tool.

 ## 3. Key Features